-The FireBolt is absolutely new technology, and really can't be compared directly to any other canopy.
+The FireBolt is borne of advanced engineering technology, proven and reliable, and really can't be compared directly to any other canopy.
 When lightly loaded (.5 or .6 pounds per sq. ft.), it can be a beginner canopy.
 When heavily loaded (2.3 pounds per sq. ft. to 1.7 pounds per sq. ft.) it is a high performance canopy, that will please the most aggressive canopy pilot. canopy.
 When loaded from .85 pounds per square foot to 1.6 or so, it is a great all-around canopy, capable of slow flight with lots of stability and great toggling range.
 Yes, it's really that versatile!
 Here's what people are saying:

 "Made 20 jumps on this [demo] canopy, 2 world records...
 Excellent; Love the toggles and the unique brake stowing."

 "Loved it.
 [Flaring and Landing was] Like night and day compared to my Spectre."